hove-io/transit_model/documentation/gtfs_to_ntfs_specs.md

 | 4                    | 0                          | 0                                      |                                                                                                                                                               |
 | 5                    | 0                          | 0                                      |                                                                                                                                                               |

+**Note:** In addition to the transfers read from this file, the converter also automatically generates missing transfers between nearby stop points (based on crow-fly distance, walking speed and pathways).
+This generation is not detailed further in this document.

 ### Reading pathways.txt

 * If 2 pathways with the same ID are specified, the conversion should stop